High-speed rail in Spain: Trains

-There are also other series of trains that are considered high-speed, but do not run under the AVE name.
-They run under the brand Alvia and Avant, and are variable gauge trains.
-They can run on high-speed lines at a maximum of 250 km/h, and can also change between standard- and Iberian-gauge lines without stopping.
-The trains that are operated under the Alvia and Avant brand are:
+There are other series of trains that are considered high-speed and run under the brands Alvia, Euromed and Avant, and are variable gauge trains.
+Those can run on high-speed lines at a maximum of 250 km/h, and can also change between standard- and Iberian-gauge lines without stopping.
+The trains that are operated under the Alvia, Euromed and Avant brands are: